 Campus Safety Vehicles

-Monmouth College Campus Safety Officers use a designated security vehicle to respond to emergency situations.
+Monmouth College Campus Safety Officers use designated vehicles to respond to emergency situations.
 The vehicle has appropriate equipment including a first aid kit.

 Campus Safety Escort